 focus()) after it appears to ensure it is navigated or read immediately.
 Additional techniques may be necessary to ensure accessibility for such dynamic elements - a modal dialog, for example, may need to be programmed to maintain keyboard focus (rather than allowing focus into other parts of the page that are not visually available).

-As you can see, there are many difficulties in both usability and accessibility that arise through the use of pop-up windows.
+There are many difficulties in both usability and accessibility that may arise with non-standard widgets and interactions.
 Care must be taken in making the decision to use them.
-If they are used, thorough user testing of your implementation is vital to ensure accessibility.
-Always alert the user to the fact that a pop-up window will be opened.
+If they are used, thorough user testing of your implementation is vital.

 Redirecting and Refreshing Browser Windows

 When the page the browser is presenting suddenly changes or refreshes with scripting or